berthelemy/consulting.berthelemy.net/collections/_expertises/project-management.md

 ---
 title: Project management
-description: Ensuring that everyone is heading in the same direction to deliver your technology projects
+excerpt: Ensuring that everyone is heading in the same direction to deliver your technology projects
 order: 5

 img: m-dog-sled-1000984-white.jpg